All About Ebill

 The University's policy continues to require either payment-in-full or a deferment plan with a 25% payment to indicate your intention to attend the classes on your schedule.
 Failure to make these financial arrangements by the payment due date will result in a cancellation of your classes; thus, creating a need to re-register for classes subject to space availability.

 Any charges unpaid by the statement due date will result in a hold on your account and prevent registration activity.
 Late fees in the amount of 1% will be assessed each month on the past due balance.
-Delinquent accounts will be sent to a collection agency and will be placed on your credit report.
+Delinquent accounts will be sent to a collection agency.
 You will be responsible to pay all late fees, costs of any collection agency, which may be based on a percentage at a maximum of 35% of the debt, and all costs and expenses, including reasonable attorney’s fees we incur in such collection efforts.
 All payments that are returned by the bank are subject to a $20 returned check fee.
 Returned payments made towards tuition or a past semester charge could result in class cancellation if not paid in a timely manner.
 If a check is returned for insufficient funds we may present it to the bank electronically.

 As a state chartered University there is no statute of limitations on what is owed to Grand Valley State University.